signag/raspi-cam-srv/docs/ScalerCrop.md

 ## Strategy

-The strategies by which the camera operates are not fully documented in detail.
+The strategies, by which the camera operates, are not fully documented in detail.
 However, systematic experiments with the relevant parameters show the following bahavior:

 - Use the [Camera Configuration](./Configuration.md) to specify the **Stream Sizes** for different use cases.